 - Call Your Credit Card Company — As soon as you notice charges you don’t recognize, call your credit card company using the number on the back of your card.
 They’ll likely but a stop on your current card, issue you a new card with a new card number and investigate the charges immediately.

 - Change Your Account Passwords — If it’s not clear how your information was obtained, make sure you change your password to your lender’s website just to be safe.

-- Contact the Federal Trade Commission (If Necessary) — If you have encountered fraud on more than 1 account, it could be considered identify theft.
+- Contact the Federal Trade Commission (If Necessary) — If you have encountered fraud on more than 1 account, it could be considered identity theft.
 This should also be reported to the Federal Trade Commission.
-They can assist you in developing a plan to prevent further issues.
+It can assist you in developing a plan to prevent further issues.

 - Call the Police (If Necessary) — If you notice a pattern of credit card fraud, the police can use your records to open an investigation.